Matthew Barnett (bookmaker): Early life

-Barnett was born in Avoca, Victoria, Australia, in 1859.
+Barnett was born in Aovca, Colony of Victoria, in 1859.
 He came from a large family and had ten siblings.
 His parents were William Barnett, a merchant, and Rachel Barnett (née Mitchell).
 The family moved to Dunedin, New Zealand when Matthew was six as his father was attracted by the goldfields.
 He left school aged 13 or 14 and had a very brief employment as a photographer's apprentice, but did not like that profession.
 Instead, he was apprenticed to newspapers, first the Otago Guardian and later the Otago Daily Times.
 He worked in that profession for about five years.
 For the next four years, he worked in farming in Otago and South Canterbury.
 When he came to Oamaru, he became the proprietor of the 'Star and Garter Billiard Rooms', where he had his first exposure to betting on horse races.
 He returned to Dunedin for some time.

 From there, Barnett's family returned to Melbourne for another two years.
 He worked as a swagman in Australia and then had employment as a tram driver in Melbourne for several months.
 In Melbourne, he married Mary Bridget Barnett (née Whelan) on 18 July 1888.